battletremor/OrderProcessing/README.md

 2. **Product API**: A web API for managing product-related operations.
 3. **API Gateway**: Routes upstream and downstream requests to specified routes for the customer and product APIs.

+## Description

+Since microservices-based applications comprise several different services, you often need a common interface or gateway to call these services so that you define and manage all concerns in one place rather than replicate them across all downstream services.
+This is precisely why I undertook such a project to understand and showcase the capabilities of a API Gateway which gives us consistent way to connect with the microservices.

 ## Technologies Used

 - [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0)